 3. Diversification in its Most Basic Form

 When trading indices, you’ll never place all of your eggs in one basket.
-Trading the Nasdaq 100 index will allow you to diversify your way across the world’s most successful tech companies.
-Trading the Euro Stoxx 50 offers you the opportunity to trade a blue-chip representation of “supersector” leaders in the Eurozone.
+Trading the US_Tech100 index, based on the NASDAQ 100will allow you to diversify your way across the world’s most successful tech companies. , Trading the Euro Stoxx 50 offers you the opportunity to trade a blue-chip representation of “supersector” leaders in the Eurozone.
 As a result, when investing across a wide array of companies through one single asset, if one or even more companies fail, the index in its entirety can still rise.

 4. Indices Demonstrate Less Consolidations and Whipsaws